programminghistorian/jekyll/lessons/output-data-as-html-file.md

 ---
-title: Output Data as an HTML File
+title: Output Data as an HTML File with Python
 authors:
 - William J. Turkel
 - Adam Crymble